 Sometimes despite our best intentions to raise difficult issues gently, things can escalate.
-Arguments can quickly become stressful and unproductive, especially when we are stuck in bad patterns.
+Arguments can quickly become stressful and unproductive, especially when we are stuck in painfully familiar patterns.
 Most of us don’t get taught how to deal with horrible rows!
 But learning how to resolve arguments constructively can save you a lot of stress and heartache.
 Here are my tips.

 How To Recognise Flooding